EliasAL2/EliasAL2.github.io/_pages/about.md

 **Vanilla Referring Segmentation:**

-The Vanilla Referring Segmentation test was carried out to show that LISA is an overall capable model and even able to beat the state-of-the-art models when given explicit querys across different benchmarks.
+The Vanilla Referring Segmentation test was carried out to show that LISA is an overall capable model and even able to beat the state-of-the-art models when given explicit queries across different benchmarks.
 Once again the researchers were able to celebrate seeing LISA prevailing against the other models in all but two of the eight categories.

 <p align="center">